-“These are critical factors in determining whether the sperm is adequate to fertilize an egg (and identifying whether male factor infertility is an issue).”
+“These are critical factors in determining whether the sperm is adequate to fertilize an egg (and identifying whether male factor infertility is an issue),” she says.

 Is it OK to take an at-home fertility test out of curiosity?

-But for couples who need a more thorough infertility workup — such as those (aged under 35) who have been trying for more than a year or those (aged over 35) who have been trying for more than 6 months — she suggests skipping the at-home testing and heading into the clinic.
+But for couples who need a more thorough infertility workup — such as those ages 35 and under who have been trying for more than a year or those ages 35 and over who have been trying for more than 6 months — she suggests skipping the at-home testing and heading into the clinic.

 Overall, Petrini recommends thinking of at-home testing as a complement to, not a substitute for, the services offered by fertility specialists.

-“While the potential for easier testing and evaluation is exciting, if you want a clear diagnosis, a comprehensive in-office evaluation is necessary.”
+“While the potential for easier testing and evaluation is exciting, if you want a clear diagnosis, a comprehensive in-office evaluation is necessary,” she explains.